Skip to main content

 Recent and On-Going Research

-Poetry and Bondage: A History of Lyric and Constraint (Cambridge University Press, 2021) began with the realisation that poets have for millennia compared the experience of writing formal verse to being in chains, prisons, cells, or enslaved.
+Poetry and Bondage: A History of Lyric and Constraint was also published by Cambridge University Press in 2021.
+It began with the realisation that poets have for millennia compared the experience of writing formal verse to being in chains, prisons, cells, or enslaved.
 But as I traced this metaphor, I realised that it often serves to obscure actual conditions of bondage.
 My book explores poetry by canonical figures, as well as lesser-known or anonymous poetries and contemporary practices, to ask: how might our understanding of the lyric tradition change if we look to those poetries which have been produced in bondage, and take seriously their contributions to the theorisation of the lyric?
 Poetry and Bondage argues that the poems and songs composed in the cell, on the plantation and in the BDSM dungeon provide radical new perspectives on the dialectic of freedom and constraint which is central to the idea and practice of lyric writing.

 This book was begun with a fellowship from the Leverhulme Trust, and completed during a fellowship at the National Humanities Center in North Carolina, USA.
 I discuss it in a podcast produced by the NHC.